HubUserAli/apna-respository.demo/README.md

 # apna-respository.demo
-This is my my first repository
+This is my my first git  repository